 Be a Man, Change the Rules: Findings and Lessons from Seven Years of CARE International Balkans’ Young Men Initiative

 This synthesis report provides an overview of the “Young Men Initiative” (YMI) program’s rationale, design, and evaluation results from YMI’s implementation in vocational high schools.
 For the past seven years, a coalition of local, regional, and international organizations has been promoting positive masculine identities through this program.
 Coordinated by CARE International Balkans, implemented by collaborating institutions in four countries, and evaluated by the International Center for Research on Women (ICRW), YMI seeks to promote a lifestyle that prioritizes good health, nonviolence, and gender equality through a combination of educational workshops and community campaigns (2014).

 Engaging Coaches and Athletes in Fostering Gender Equity Findings from the Parivartan Program in Mumbai, India

 Parivartan, which means transformation, engaged cricket coaches and mentors in schools and the community to teach boys lessons about controlling aggression, preventing violence, and promoting respect.
 The program engages coaches as positive role models and trains them to deliver messages to their male athletes about the importance of respecting women and understanding violence never equals strength.
 This report describes the three-year program and summarizes key findings from the evaluation conducted by ICRW (2012).

-This report presents background about and rationale for engaging men and boys in promoting gender equality and sexual and reproductive health and rights.
+This report presents background about and rationale for engaging men and boys in promoting gender equality and reproductive health and rights.
 It illustrates a range of initiatives that have successfully engaged men and boys (2013).